Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     mz.clean_scene()

 Now change the bicep for example.
 A quick way is to apply a mesh smooth.
-Once the bicep is a different topology simply build the same way as before again.
+Once the bicep has a different topology simply build the same way as before again.

 .. code-block:: python

     z.build()

-Now your script editor output will be slightly different.
+This time your script editor output will be slightly different.
 It should be as below:

 .. code-block:: python